 Risk three: E-cigarettes negatively affect your heart and lungs

-We’ve long known that tobacco smoking contributes to heart disease and lung problems.
+We’ve long known that tobacco smoking contributes to lung and cardiovascular disease.
 Recent studies have found that e-cigarettes do as well.

-A large observational study found that compared to non-smokers, e-cigarette users were 34% more likely to have a heart attack, 25% more likely to develop coronary artery disease and 55% more likely to suffer from depression or anxiety.
+A large observational study found that compared to non-smokers, e-cigarette users were 34% more likely to have a heart attack, 25% more likely to develop heart disease and 55% more likely to suffer from depression or anxiety.